-Making a schedule is important, but keep in mind that it may not go exactly as planned and this is okay.
-Some things may move around and some things may not happen.
-Just know you are doing your best and approach each day with an open mind – could be a calm and productive day or a day of chaos, but however it goes, just make adjustments so everyone stays happy and healthy.
+Making a schedule is important, but keep in mind that it may not go exactly as planned, and this is okay.
+Some things may move around, and some things may not happen.
+Just know you are doing your best and approach each day with an open mind – could be a calm and productive day or a day of chaos, but however it goes, make adjustments, so everyone stays happy and healthy.

 A great way to get your kids excited about school at home is to create a schedule together.
 You can make it on a big poster board as an art activity.
 I created our schedule on printable sheets so we can fill in the specific activities the day before.